 Google Assistant Camera

-Google Assistant’s camera feature is part of the Google Assistant app that is built into most Android phones.
+Google Assistant’s camera feature is part of the Google Assistant app on Android.
 The app can read short text, scan barcodes and QR codes, and display other information as well.
-I like using this app for over the counter medications as it helps me to figure out the strength of medication, and allows me to read information directly from a product webpage in large print, or with a screen reader.
+I like using this app for over the counter medications for figuring out the strength of medication.
+It also allows me to read information directly from a product webpage in large print, or with a screen reader.
 It’s as easy as pointing my phone camera at a bottle.
 Read my full review of the Google Assistant app here.

 Mircosoft Seeing AI

 Like the Google Assistant app, Microsoft’s Seeing AI app can read short text and barcodes as well.
-What I like about it though is that it can also identify colors, which can help for double checking to make sure you have the correct pill.
-I also tested the scene description feature, which correctly identified the number of pills in my hand, which I thought was pretty cool.
+What I like about it though is that it can also identify colors, which can help with checking medication.
+I also tested the scene description feature, which correctly identified the number of pills in my hand.
 Currently, this app is only available on iOS devices.
 Read my full review of Seeing AI here.

 Be My Eyes

-Everyone has different preferences when it comes to assistive technology, and some people may prefer to use several methods in order to identify their medication, such as using both tactile and audio labels.
+Everyone has different preferences when it comes to assistive technology.
+Some people may prefer to use several methods in order to identify their medication, such as using both tactile and audio labels.
 With these tips, it will be easy to keep medication safe and make instructions easy to read for people with vision impairments.